moonbrooke/dotfiles/README.md

 # dotfiles

 dotfiles for my Arch Linux setup.
-Includes my unfinished i3wm setup with Catppuccin Mocha colors.
+Hyprland, i3, and BSPWM configs in this dotfiles are all experimental.
+Don't use it!